dk865/dk865/README.md

 ---

 ## Who Am I?
-- I'm **dk865**, a developer who loves to **create amazing things!!**
+- I'm **dk865**, a basic developer.
-- I'm currently working on 2 big Source Wngine projects: a Portal Mod, and a Mystery House Mocup, make **Python Projects**, and use event-based game engines like **Construct** to build projects, and also develop **Jailbreak Tweaks**.
+- I'm currently working on 2 big Source Engine (2013) projects: a Portal Mod, and a Mystery House Mocup, make Python Projects, and use event-based game engines like Construct to quickly build projects, and also develop Jailbreak Tweaks (sparsely)
 - My main OS is Ubuntu.
 I love Linux!
-(Everything but compatibility)
+(Everything but compatibility...)

 ---